rajshukla-github/Tic-Tak-Toe/README.md

 # Tic-Tac-Toe
-This is a simple and static "Tic-Tac-Toe Game WebApp" built using basic HTML, CSS, and JavaScript.
+This is a simple and static "Tic-Tac-Toe Game WebApp" built using HTML, CSS, and JavaScript.

 Note :- The inspiration has been taken from the YouTube Tutorials.